-- To be eligible to graduate you must enroll in 2 consecutive semesters of dissertation/treatise hours. - You are only eligible to enroll in dissertation hours after you defend your proposal and are approved by your committee, Graduate Coordinator and Graduate Advisor-you then are considered having "advanced to candidacy" (and are a "doctoral candidate") - The two consecutive semesters of dissertation hours can be in any combination as long as you enroll and pay tuition: Fall/Spring, Spring/Summer, Summer/ Fall - You are eligible to graduate the same semester as your 2nd semester of diss/treatise hours (i.e. if your second semester of hours is fall, you are eligible to 'graduate' in fall.) - If it takes you longer than 2 semesters to complete your dissertation, you can enroll in more than 2 semesters of dissertation hours (you have up to 4 long semesters.) - You must obtain approval by your committee, Graduate Coordinator and Graduate Advisor and the Graduate School before you can enroll in dissertation hours. - You must consider when you want to enroll in your first semester of dissertation hours.
+- To be eligible to graduate you must enroll in 2 consecutive semesters of dissertation/treatise hours. - You are only eligible to enroll in dissertation hours after you defend your proposal and are approved by the GSC -you then are considered having "advanced to candidacy" (and are a "doctoral candidate") - The two consecutive semesters of dissertation hours can be in any combination as long as you enroll and pay tuition: Fall/Spring, Spring/Summer, Summer/ Fall - You are eligible to graduate the same semester as your 2nd semester of diss/treatise hours (i.e. if your second semester of hours is fall, you are eligible to 'graduate' in fall.) - If it takes you longer than 2 semesters to complete your dissertation, you can enroll in more than 2 semesters of dissertation hours (you have up to 4 long semesters.) - You must obtain GSC approval before you can enroll in dissertation hours.
+GSC deadlines are thus important to consider.
+We have several deadlines that we will communicate with you. - You must consider when you want to enroll in your first semester of dissertation hours.
 You also must give yourself the time it takes to do your study - Two options: - 1) defend in one semester; then enroll in the following semester in your first semester dissertation hours. (i.e. defend in spring → then enroll in first semester of hours in fall, second in spring, and graduate in spring!) - 2) enroll in "placeholder hours" (indep. study with your supervisor); once you defend, if in time for deadline, you can be approved by GSC and switch to dissertation hours that same semester to count that semester as your first semester.
 However, be careful with this, because you may not be leaving yourself enough time to do your study and advancing to candidacy starts your 'clock' with the grad school.